Let food be your medicine

 Avoid close or intimate body contact at this time.

-Anise: A tea is made by adding a cup of boiled water to three teaspoons of crushed seeds, steeping for 20-minutes.
+A tea is made by adding a cup of boiled water to three teaspoons of crushed seeds, steeping for 20-minutes.
 Added to laxative formulas, it will reduce cramping of the bowels.

-Asafoetida: Dissolve a small piece of asafoetida in water and drink it on an empty stomach once a day for three days.
+Asafoetida root (Ferula asafoetida) The resin from the roots is used to eliminate parasites and worms.
+Dissolve a small piece of asafoetida in water and drink it on an empty stomach once a day for three days.